inconsistent-dg/AC-Modding/ACNH/NHSE.md

 <img align="right" height="225" src="../assets/images/NH/NHSEMapTab.png">
 </p>

 The Map tab allows you to edit most of the information regarding your map, such as your Hemisphere, Airport Color, Weather Seed, and so on.
 Despite my warning for changing anything else, there's not much bad that can be done by changing these values.
-This doesn't change the fact that any editing done could potentially mess up the save, so I'll say it again in case you missed it: **TRY FINISHING THE GAME FIRST BEFORE SAVE EDITING!!** And make backups UwU
+This doesn't change the fact that any editing that's done could potentially mess up the save, so I'll say it again in case you missed it: **TRY FINISHING THE GAME FIRST BEFORE SAVE EDITING!!** And make backups UwU

 <big>**Editing Turnip Exchange**</big>